TitusJungIIP/proteoform_dbIndex/README.md

  ProteoformDBIndexInterface proteoformDBIndex = new ProteoformDBIndexInterface(paramFile, uplr, uniprotVersion, maxNumVariationsPerPeptide);
  ```

+ ## Getting proteins mapped to a certain peptide sequence:

  Once having the *proteoformDBIndex* we can ask for the proteins containing a certain peptide sequence:

  ```